-All expenses are accounted for on an accrual basis and are presented as expense items except for expenses that are incidental to the disposal of an investment which are deducted from the disposal proceeds.
+All expenses are accounted for on an accrual basis, with the exception to expenses associated with the provision for wind-down costs (see further details per 2(h) below).
+All expenses are presented as expense items except for expenses that are incidental to the disposal of an investment which are deducted from the disposal proceeds.